 It was here that the annual Russian Economic Forum was held, the biggest economic event in the Russian calendar each year.
 In 2007, with UK-Russian relations in freefall after the death of Alexander Litvinenko in London, top Russian businessmen and Kremlin-linked speakers pulled out of the forum, after a ban on attending was reportedly ordered by Mr Putin.

 Yevgeny Chichvarkin, founder of the Russian mobile phone retailer, Yevroset, gave his backing to the UK event.
 Chichvarkin was forced to flee Russia for the UK in 2008.
-He feared arrest following his refusal to pay large bribes to Interior Ministry officials.
+According to reports he feared arrest following his refusal to pay large bribes to Interior Ministry officials.